GPS location tracking¶

 This is the same reverse proxy you'd use for the web UI — if you're already running nginx for istota, location webhooks are included.
 Point Overland at https://{your-hostname}/webhooks/location with your ingest token.

 VPN (alternative): if you don't want to expose the endpoint publicly, connect your phone to your server's network via WireGuard or Tailscale.
 Point Overland at the server's internal IP and webhook port directly (e.g., http://10.0.0.5:8765/webhooks/location).
 This keeps the endpoint off the public internet but requires the VPN to be active for location tracking to work.
+It is a stock-Overland arrangement only: the URL has to be typed in by hand, since QR provisioning refuses a plain-http endpoint and minting refuses to run at all without [site] hostname.

 Web interface¶